How to Monitor SD-WAN Networks

 Obkio’s Network Monitoring Agents are a unique software deployed in key network locations to monitor your SD-WAN network locations and Internet performance, measure network metrics (latency, jitter, packet loss), and alert you about SD-WAN issues in your network.

-They create Monitoring Sessions and use synthetic UDP traffic to monitor network performance, in a decentralized way, from the source (your computer or your office) up to the destination (another office, datacenter or clouds).
+They create Monitoring Sessions and use synthetic UDP traffic for decentralized network monitoring from the source (your computer or your office) up to the destination (another office, datacenter or clouds).

 Here’s what the set-up looks like: